 The Fair Housing Act

 The Fair Housing Act (FHA) protects people in protected classes from being treated differently than others in housing situations.
-Under the FHA, people with disabilities have the right to ask for changes to the rules of their housing complex, like a pet policy.
+Under the FHA, people with disabilities have the right to ask for changes to their residence.
 (42 U.S.C. § 3601 et al. See also the Utah Fair Housing Act at Utah Code Ann. § 57-21-1 et al. The federal protected classes are race, color, sex, national origin, familial status, religion, and disability.
 Utah law also prohibits discrimination based on sexual orientation, gender identity, and source of income.)

 What Disability Means Under the FHA

 Under the FHA, a person has a disability if they:

 - Have a physical or mental impairment that substantially limits one or more major life activities, which may include seeing, hearing, walking, breathing, learning, speaking, taking care of oneself or performing manual tasks;